-Radiation budget components in the Pleistocene Park were measured using a net radiometer (model a CNR1, Campbell Sci., Logan, UT, USA) installed at 4 m height on a pole approximately 15 m away from the flux sampling sites.
-At the Ambolikha site, a net radiometer (model CNR4, Campbell Sci., Logan, UT, USA) permanently installed on a 5 m tall flux tower located approximately 50 m away from the sampling sites provided radiation observations.
-Measurements were stored as 10 minute
+Radiation budget components for the GR sites in Pleistocene Park were measured using a net radiometer (model CNR1, Campbell Scientific, Logan, UT, USA) installed at 4 m height on a pole approximately 15 m away from the flux sampling sites.
+At the UGR sites located at the Ambolikha site, a net radiometer (model CNR4, Campbell Scientific, Logan, UT, USA) permanently installed on a 5 m tall flux tower located approximately 50 m away from the sampling sites provided radiation observations.

-120 averaged intervals.
+Measurements were stored as 10 min averaged intervals.
 Albedo was derived by dividing the average upwelling shortwave radiation by the average downwelling component for each single day.
 Then, these daily averages were averaged over the observation period.
-While photosynthetically active radiation (PAR) was measured directly at the UGR site, at GR it was converted from incoming shortwave radiation data based on the approach by Britton and Dodd (1976).
+While photosynthetically active radiation (PAR) was measured directly at the UGR site, at GR it was converted from incoming shortwave radiation data using a single conversion factor provided as a function within the R package "LakeMetabolizer" (Winslow et al., 2016) following an approach described by, e.g., Britton and Dodd (1976).
+Calculations with this statistical package, as for the other R packages listed below, were conducted using R Version 4.1.1 (R Core Team, 2021).

-2.3 Measuring Fluxes using Chambers
+2.3 Measuring fluxes using chambers

-- Directly prior to measurements at GR, wooden fences were constructed to protect the sites from grazing animals during 125 chamber operation.
-At both GR and UGR sites, walking boards were placed around the setup to prevent damaging plants and minimize influences on measurements by disturbing the soil.
-Our flux chamber approach closely followed Kwon et al. (2016, 2017), and is therefore only briefly outlined in the following paragraphs. - Carbon dioxide, CO_2 , and methane, CH_4 , fluxes were determined with a non-steady-state flow-through method using an 130 Ultra-Portable Greenhouse Gas Analyzer (UGGA, Los Gatos Research, USA) for in-situ measurements of gas concentrations at 1 Hz.
-60cm60cm PVC collars, which have a socket at the top for the chamber, were installed in the ground at each plot to prevent leaking of air during chamber measurements.
-The cubic chamber hoods with 60 cm side length, made of 4 mm thick plexiglass, were placed on these collars to capture gases exchanged with the surface.
+Directly prior to measurements at GR, wooden fences were constructed to protect the sites from grazing animals during chamber operation.
+At both GR and UGR sites, walking boards were placed around the setup to prevent damaging plants and to minimize influences on measurements by disturbing the soil.
+Our flux chamber approach closely followed Kwon et al. (2016, 2017) and is therefore only briefly outlined in the following paragraphs.

+Carbon dioxide, CO2 and methane (CH4) fluxes were determined with a non-steady-state flow-through method using an Ultra-Portable Greenhouse Gas Analyzer (UGGA, Los Gatos Research, USA) for in situ measurements of gas concentrations at 1 Hz.
+PVC collars of $60 \text{ cm} \times 60 \text{ cm}$, which have a socket at the top for the chamber, were installed in the ground at each plot to prevent leaking of air during chamber measurements.
+The cubic chamber hoods with a 60 cm side length, made of 4 mm thick plexiglass, were placed on these collars to capture gases exchanged with the surface.
 They featured an opening valve on the top to avoid pressure effects when the chamber is placed onto the collars.
-Inside the chamber, three electric fans were - installed to ensure well-mixed conditions.
-Air was pumped from the chamber to the gas analyzer through three tubes installed 135 at different heights inside the chamber hood.
-Sensors for air temperature (T{air}) , relative air humidity (rH), air pressure (P{air}) , and photosynthetically active radiation (PAR) were attached to one side of the chamber.
-For measurements, the chamber was oriented in a way to minimize shading the vegetation with the instruments. - Each flux measurement was restricted to a maximum of two minutes in order to minimize disturbance effects such as e.g. temperature increases or moisture saturation within the chamber (e.g., Kutzbach et al., 2007).
-After completing one measure-140 ment, the chamber was lifted and tilted for ventilation until ambient CO_2 concentrations were reached.
-Ecosystem respiration (R{eco}) was determined by covering the hood with a white polyethylene tarp that completely blocked incoming radiation.
-For each plot, one measurement iteration consisted of three NEE measurements and two Reco measurements.
+Inside the chamber, three electric fans were installed to ensure wellmixed conditions.
+Air was pumped from the chamber to the gas analyzer through three tubes installed at different heights inside the chamber hood.
+Sensors for air temperature (T{air}) , relative air humidity (RH), air pressure (p{air}) and photosynthetically active radiation (PAR) were attached to one side of the chamber.
+For measurements, the chamber was oriented in a way to minimize shading the vegetation with the instruments.

 Table 1.
-Number of utilizable light (NEE) and dark (R{eco}) measurements for each chamber site and total number of measurement days.
+Number of light (NEE) and dark (R{eco}) measurements for each chamber site and total number of measurement days that passed the quality screening.
+The lower data coverage of UGR-2 reflects the distribution of raw data collected and is not related to data quality screening.

 UGR-1 UGR-2 GR-1 GR-2 GR-3

-light 77 40 77 71 68
+Light 77 40 77 71 68

-dark 45 27 46 42 41
+Dark 45 27 46 42 41

-days 4 4 9 9 9
+Days 4 4 9 9 9